data-catering/data-caterer-docs/docs/setup/guide/index.md

 Below are a list of guides you can follow to create your data generation for your use case.

-For any of the paid tier guides, you can use the trial version fo the app to try it out.
-Details on how to get the trial can be found [**here**](../../get-started/quick-start.md#paid-version-trial).

 ## Scenarios

 <div class="grid cards" markdown>